 Bridges doesn’t just advocate for more affordable housing in Howard County.
 We lead by example.
-In 2014, Bridges launched the Alliance program to provide affordable rental housing to low-income households.
-Today the program owns or operates 42 rental homes in the County.
+In 2014, Bridges launched the Alliance program to provide affordable rental housing for households that earn low to moderate incomes.
+Today the program owns or operates 53 rental homes in the County.
 Tenant leases are for one year and are renewable.

 Households in the program pay below-market rents and participate in a “Circle of Support” designed to help them move along the path to self-sufficiency.
-Tenants in the program include para-educators, certified nursing aides, child care providers, restaurant servers, commercial drivers, and security guards.
-Their rent payments are on average 40% below market rates.
-In addition, tenants are offered regular education sessions related to financial literacy, budgeting and saving, credit repair, investing for retirement, and buying a home.
+Tenants in the program include para-educators, certified nursing aides, childcare providers, restaurant servers, commercial drivers, and security guards.
+Their rent payments are, on average, 40% below market rates.
+In addition, tenants are offered regular education sessions related to financial literacy, budgeting and saving, credit building, retirement investing, and home buying.

-- Tenants pay an average of only 32% of household income on rent and utilities
+- Tenants pay an average of only 35% of household income on rent

 - 96% of households remain stably housed after 18 months

 To be eligible for the Bridges Alliance program, a household must earn between 30% and 60% of Area Median Income.
 Income is measured based on household size, as shown below.
 For example, a 4-person household must earn between $38,865 and $77,729.

 - Credit scores for leaseholders must be above 520.

 - Preference is given to households with employment in Howard County.

 - Criminal background, debt profile, and rental history are also considered.

 To start the application process, download the pre-application form.
 Send the completed form to Erin Cawthorne (see contact details below).